 When you are first starting to learn to sew, it can be a very exciting time.
 You’re often bubbling with design ideas and things that you want to try.
 But first, you need to learn how to use the device.
 This can often seem like an overwhelming challenge.
 However, your first step is to find the right equipment.
-For example, take a look at this awesome compilation of basic sewing machines to find the one.
+For example, take a look at this awesome compilation of quilting machine for hobbyists to find the one.
 Once you’ve found the ideal machine, you’ll need to learn the basics of operating it.
 Let’s look at some of the best ways you can do this.

 Threading The Machine